seadclub/seadclub.online/content/docs/code-conventions.md

 ## Branch rules

-- A main branch name MUST be `master`.
+- A main branch name MUST be `main`.

-- A master branch name MUST be protected.
+- A main branch name MUST be protected.

-- A master branch name MUST NOT be force pushed.
+- A main branch name MUST NOT be force pushed.

 - A new branch MUST be created for each issue or feature.